Full Arch Restoration with Implants

 A healthy, attractive smile is not complete when there are diseased or failing teeth.
-At Implant Dentistry of Florida in Melbourne, Dr. Clark Brown utilizes the latest proven techniques to restore the structure, appearance, and health in your smile.
-One technique that patients appreciate is the Teeth in a Day process.
+At Implant Dentistry of Florida in Melbourne, Our Team utilizes the latest proven techniques to restore the structure, appearance, and health in your smile.

 Many patients who are in need of tooth replacement have remaining teeth that are in poor condition.
-Teeth in a Day is a process in which Dr. Brown removes diseased or failing teeth, inserts dental implants, and affixes a full set of natural-looking artificial teeth all in the same day.
-At the conclusion of treatment, the artificial teeth that are situated over dental implants and have comparable chewing capabilities as natural teeth.
+Full Arch Restoration with Implants is a process in which our doctors remove diseased or failing teeth, inserts dental implants, and affixes a full set of natural-looking artificial teeth.
+At the conclusion of treatment, the artificial teeth are situated over dental implants and have comparable chewing capabilities as natural teeth.

 There are several benefits gained by inserting dental implants and a temporary denture immediately following tooth extraction.
 Our patients appreciate being able to leave the office with a new, fully intact smile.
 As the implants heal within the jawbone and become fully stabilized, additional benefits occur.
 These include:

 - Healthy teeth support a well-balanced diet.
 The stability gained with dental implants allows patients to enjoy soft foods, crunchy foods, dense foods, and slightly chewy foods.
 This makes it possible to obtain optimal nutrition through a widely varied diet.

 - When upper dentures are affixed to dental implants, there is no need to cover the palate.
 Many people don’t realize that the upper palate is involved in how well we taste food.
 Leaving this part of the mouth intact, Full Arch Restoration with Implants treatment supports the pleasure of eating which, in turn, sustains quality of life.